Yang-Tang/shinyjqui/cran-comments.md

 ## Reverse dependencies

-Currently, there are four packages depending on shinyjqui: "CaPO4Sim", "compareGroups", "Factoshiny", "shinydashboardPlus".
+Currently, there are 8 packages depending on shinyjqui: CaPO4Sim, Factoshiny, ggquickeda, html2R, Prostar, rsqliteadmin, singleCellTK and systemPipeShiny.
 All of them passed the R CMD check.